smclab/openk9/js-packages/docs-website/docs/create-plugin-using-java.md

 }
 ```

-- `SyncEnrichProcessor.java` contains java code to define enrich processor which communicate in synchronous
+- `ExampleSyncEnrichProcessor.java` contains java code to define enrich processor which communicate in synchronous
 way with external service